morganmcg1/kaggle_quest/README.md

-# kaggle_quest
+# Kaggle Google QUEST + Fastai v2

-Notebooks used to train a AWD LSTM language model and classifier for the Kaggle Google QUEST Challenge ttps://www.kaggle.com/c/google-quest-challenge
+Notebooks used to train a AWD LSTM language model and classifier using fastai v2 for the [Kaggle Google QUEST Challenge](https://www.kaggle.com/c/google-quest-challenge)